oracle/opengrok/Repository-synchronization.md

 The commands above will basically:
   - mark the project with alert (to let the users know it is being synchronized/indexed) using the [RESTful API](https://github.com/oracle/opengrok/wiki/Web-services) call (the `%PROJECT%` string is replaced with current project name)
   - pull the changes from all the upstream repositories that belong to the project using the `mirror.py` command
-  - reindex the project using `reindex-project.ksh`
+  - reindex the project using `reindex-project.py`
   - clear the alert using the second [RESTful API](https://github.com/oracle/opengrok/wiki/Web-services) call
   - execute the `/scripts/check-indexer-logs.ksh` script to perform some pattern matching in the indexer logs to see if there were any serious failures there